 IMMEDIATE AND LONG TERM EFFECT OF KINESIOTAPING ON CERVICAL CORE IN FORWARD HEAD POSTURE: ONE WEEK FOLLOW UP STUDY

-Materials and Method: 50 healthy asymptomatic young individuals within the age group of 18 -30 years having forward head posture were taken using random sampling.
-Cervical core muscle endurance was assessed by calculating activation score (mm Hg) using modified sphygmomanometer before and immediately after appllication of kinesiotape and the mean was recorded.
+Methods/Materials-50 healthy asymptomatic young individuals within the age group of 18 -30 years having forward head posture were taken using random sampling.
+Cervical core muscle endurance was assessed by calculating activation score (mm Hg) using modified sphygmomanometer before and immediately after application of kinesiotape and the mean was recorded.
 On the 3rd day the tape was removed and subject was reassessed for cervical muscle endurance and mean was recorded again.
 Repeated measure analysis was done for next 24 hours, 48 hours, 72 hours and 96 hours.
-The data recorded was used for statistical anlaysis.
+The data recorded was used for statistical analysis.

 Results-There was significant statistical difference in the activation score pre and post application of kinesiotape using wilcoxon signed rank test (p <0.05).
 Thereafter, to analyse the long term effect of kinesiotape after its removal on 3rd day (0 hours) onwards till next consecutive 4 days Bonferroni method for repeated measure